Eva Hornung: Writing

-Hornung's first novel, the best-selling Hiam, won the 1997 The Australian/Vogel Literary Award and the 1999 Nita May Dobbie Literary Award.
-Her second novel, City of Sealions, was well received, and her novel-in-stories, Mahjar won the Steele Rudd Award.
-Her 2005 book Fire Fire, told the story of gifted children growing up in a dysfunctional, loving family in 1970s Australia.
-Her 2009 novel Dog Boy won the 2010 Australian Prime Minister's Literary Award for fiction.
+Hornung's first novel, Hiam, won the 1997 The Australian/Vogel Literary Award and the 1999 Dobbie Literary Award.
+Her second novel was City of Sealions.
+Her 2003 novel-in-stories, Mahjar won the 2004 Steele Rudd Award.
+Her 2005 novel Fire Fire told the story of gifted children growing up in a dysfunctional, loving family in 1970s Australia.
+The Marsh Birds won several awards.
+Hornung learnt Arabic and travelled to the Middle East for research.
+All of these novels were published under the name Eva Sallis.